 A good disclosure package will highlight all the problems of the property.
 But it's up to you to verify the problems are what they say they are, and not something worse.
+Having a home inspection contingency gives you an out.
 You should make it your mission to find even more problems and use them as leverage when negotiating.

-After coming up with a detailed list that needs fixing, you've also got to come up with a detailed remodeling budget if you plan to redo the bathrooms, kitchen, and so forth.
+After coming up with a detailed list that needs fixing, you've also got to come up with a detailed remodeling budget.
+This is when you can negotiate on price before ratification or after ratification.

-My kitchen and a couple bathrooms hadn't been remodeled in 25 years.
+My kitchen and a couple of bathrooms hadn't been remodeled in 25 years.
 My HVAC unit was 20 years old.
-Further, my roof had a couple of weak points which after 12 years needed some professional maintenance beyond me getting up there and spraying everywhere with a roof patch.
-I didn't want to spend $100,000 – $300,000 updating the house, especially because it was a rental.
+Further, my roof had a couple of weak points, which after 12 years, needed some professional maintenance beyond me getting up there and spraying everywhere with a roof patch.
+I didn't want to spend $200,000 – $300,000 updating the house, especially because it was a rental.